 The Canadian HR Reporter’s annual report recognizes teams who are at the forefront of change and innovation in the industry.

 OCHC’s Human Resources team recognizes that the workplace of the future will require strategies to address the emerging needs of the changing workforce.
 Throughout the last couple of years, the team has taken a proactive approach to employee health and wellbeing.
 Some initiatives include proactively providing mental health leadership training, continued work with the wellness committee and rolling out key diversity, equity and inclusion initiatives.

 With health and wellbeing rapidly emerging as significant issues, the HR team was quick to leverage insights from its Wellness Committee to work proactively to enhance its employee benefits program.

 Changes in how we do business were made necessary due to the pandemic.
 However, the Human Resources team implemented changes in policy following a robust communications strategy to ensure staff had access to the most up-to-date information.

 Ottawa Community Housing Corporation has supported our staff by providing flexible scheduling options and developing safe work practices and guidelines based on the advice provided by the public health authorities.
 OCHC will engage with all departments while creating a hybrid workforce model that establishes procedures that support employee engagement, leverages technology, diversity, equity and inclusion, mental health and wellness, and enables high performance.
 This work will ensure we continue to serve tenants in the best way possible.

-– OCHC has 442 permanent, full-time employees are spread out between head office and five districts.
+– OCHC has 442 permanent, full-time employees spread out between the head office and five districts.

 – With 75% participation, our 2021 Employee Engagement Survey results indicate that 78% of employees are proud to tell others they work for the organization and 71% of employees would recommend OCHC as a great place to work.